brianhhu/CV/README.md

-# Brian Hu's Personal CV in Latex
+# Brian Hu's Personal CV in LaTeX

 This CV is based loosely on a LaTeX template from [Jason Blevins' website](http://jblevins.org/projects/cv-template/).